 —the education-related, yet sill very “first person” background version—

 My college (and following work) experience was in secondary biology education, natural resources and conservation.
-I’m thankful to have spent time studying alongside experts in the areas of herbal medicine and whole/live food nutrition.
+I have spent time studying alongside experts in the areas of herbal medicine and whole/live food nutrition.
 I’ve welcomed training as a B.E.S.T.
-(Bio-Energetic Synchronization Technique) practitioner.
-I’ve enjoyed training in detoxification, body systems, digestive dysfunction, colon hydrotherapy, reflexology, iridology, body ecology, sexual health/therapy, several realms of energetics, sustainable design/construction and wild foraging.
+(Bio-Energetic Synchronization Technique) and Reiki practitioner.
+I’ve enjoyed training in detoxification, body systems, digestive wellness, colon hydrotherapy, reflexology, iridology, body ecology, sustainable design/construction and wild foraging.
 While I’m interested in many preventative care paradigms and healing methods, I’m most drawn to anything rooted in whole-being balance, love, abundance and gratitude.

-I thoroughly thrive while learning, and (while most fall into my life with fortuitous timing) am always on the scout for programs, classes and workshops to participate in.
+I thoroughly thrive while learning, and (while most fall into my life with fortuitous timing) am often scouting out new programs, classes and workshops to participate in.
 Education, whether self or institutionally directed, will certainly be for me (as it is for many) a never-ending process.
-With the intention of gaining more clarity, feeling more vibrant in every moment and helping others to do the same; my path perpetually leads me to learn about and embrace new people, places and ideas.
-I love taking it all in—do, and I do.

 —an all-over-the-map, “big pic” puree—